-To install Conan using pip, you need Python 2.7 or 3.X distribution installed on your machine.
+To install Conan using pip, you need Python 2.7 or >= 3.5 distribution installed on your machine.
+Python 3.4 support has been dropped.
 Modern Python distros come with pip pre-installed.
 However, if necessary you can install pip by following the instructions in pip docs.